energysistem/manuals/42535-Energy eReader_ProHD/en/03-principales-caracteristicas.md

 - Rechargeable Lithium battery for up to two months with a single charge.*
 - Advanced reading features: choose the font types and font sizes, bookmarks.
 - Easy, friendly and multilingual user interface.
-- Internal memory: 8GB, expandable up to 64GB with a Micro SD (SDHC/XC) card.
+- Internal memory: 8GB, expandable up to 64GB with a Micro SD card (SDHC/XC).
 - Includes 1500 free classics of universal literature.

 *Calculation based on half an hour of daily reading, with a low brightness level and without WiFi.